jilliantburke/edwardslab-metagenomics/README.md

 Metagenomic Source Location Predictive Model

-This repository contains the codes used to create and evaluate a predictive model of the source location (e.g. freshwater, marine water, human, animal, etc.) of metagenomic data based on the random forest algorthim.
-Thesis method has been tested using whole-genome metagenomes as well as can be either RNAseq or shotgun DNAseq, but not amplicon/16s rRNA seq.
+This repository contains the codes used to create and evaluate a predictive model of the source location (e.g. freshwater, marine water, human, animal, etc.) of metagenomic data based on the random forest algorithm.
+This method has been tested using whole-genome meta-genomes and RNAseq (meta-transcriptomes), however it has not suitable for amplicon sequencing data.

 For a step by step protocol of how to re-create this model see the document titled protocol.pdf.